 You don’t have to wait around for anybody to give you a break.
 You don’t have to get your first masterpiece published on the latest and greatest blog.
 You become a freelance writer by carving out your own path.

-As I wrote in my post Can You Afford to go Freelancing Full-Time?, the world of work is different to how it used to be.
-The traditional method of going to a designated place each day while being drip-fed a salary is no longer necessary – if you don’t want it to be.
+The world of work is different to how it used to be.
+The traditional method of going to a designated place each day while being drip-fed a salary is no longer necessary if you don’t want it to be.

 In other words, it isn’t necessary for you.